-With respect to fixed maturities, AIG's strategy is to invest in high quality securities while maintaining diversification to avoid significant exposure to issuer industry and/or country concentrations.
+With respect to fixed maturities, AIG's strategy is to invest in high quality securities while maintaining diversification to avoid significant exposure to issuer, industry and/or country concentrations.

-At March 31, 1996, approximately 54 percent of the fixed maturity investments were domestic securities.
+At June 30, 1996, approximately 54 percent of the fixed maturity investments were domestic securities.
 Approximately 40 percent of such domestic securities were rated AAA, and approximately two percent were below investment grade.

 A significant portion of the foreign insurance fixed income portfolio is rated by Moody's, Standard & Poor's (S&P) or similar foreign services.
 Similar credit quality rating services are not available in all overseas locations.
 AIG annually reviews the credit quality of the foreign portfolio nonrated fixed income investments, including mortgages.
-At March 31, 1996, approximately 40 percent of the foreign fixed income investments were either rated AAA or, on the basis of AIG's internal analysis were equivalent from a credit standpoint to securities so rated.
-Less than one percent of these investments were deemed below investment grade and approximately four percent were not rated at that date.
+At June 30, 1996, approximately 41 percent of the foreign fixed income investments were either rated AAA or, on the basis of AIG's internal analysis were equivalent from a credit standpoint to securities so rated.
+Less than one percent of these investments were deemed below investment grade and approximately 4 percent were not rated at that date.

 Although AIG's fixed income insurance portfolios contain only minor amounts of securities below investment grade, any fixed income security may be subject to downgrade for a variety of reasons subsequent to any balance sheet date.
-There have been no significant downgrades as at May 1, 1996.
+There have been no significant downgrades as at August 1, 1996.

-At March 31, 1996, approximately 5 percent of the fixed maturities portfolio was Collateralized Mortgage Obligations (CMOs).
-All of the CMOs were investment grade and approximately 74 percent of the CMOs were backed by various U.S. government agencies.
-Thus, credit risk was minimal.
+At June 30, 1996, approximately 5 percent of the fixed maturities portfolio was Collateralized Mortgage Obligations (CMOs).
+All of the CMOs were investment grade and approximately 75 percent of the CMOs were backed by various U.S. government agencies.
+The remaining 25 percent is rated at least A. Thus, credit risk was minimal.
 CMOs are exposed to interest rate risk as the duration and ultimate realized yield would be affected by the accelerated prepayments of the underlying mortgages.
 There were no interest only or principal only CMOs.